utsecnet/PAW/xx - User Proxy/README.md

 ## Loopback Processing

 The above steps will affect only the Tier 0/1/2 admin account no matter what machine they log into.
-Since we don't actually use any of the PAW admin accounts when we log into our PAWs, we somehow need to apply the policy to the computer objects.
+This is needed for when admins login to servers and attempt to browse the web, which would break the *Clean Source Principal*.
+Since we don't actually use any of the PAW admin accounts when we log into our PAWs, we somehow need to apply the policy to the PAW computer objects.
 How do we do this when the GPO is a user based policy (i.e., all the settings are under User configuration)?
 Answer: loopback processing.

 In short, loopback processing allows us to take settings that are configured for users and apply them to ANY user that logs into a specific machine.
 In our case, we want to apply proxy settings to any user that logs into a PAW.

-Create a new GPO on the DOMAIN.COM\Company\Computers OU called **Configuration - Loopback processing** with the following settings:
+Create a new GPO on the DOMAIN.COM\Company\Computers\...\PAW OU called **Configuration - Loopback processing** with the following settings:

 ***Computer Configuration > Policies > Administrative Templates > System > Group Policy***
 * Configure user group policy loopback processing mode: **Enabled**